psl-linqs/psl-linqs.github.io/_posts/2018-07-15-getting-started-with-psl.md

 ### Setup

-For the CLI, the only hard requirement is that your have Java 7 or 8 installed.
+For the CLI, the only hard requirement is that you have Java 7 or 8 installed.
 However we will be using some scripts meant for UNIX-style systems (Linux and Mac), so Windows users will have [some additional steps]({{ '/faq/#can-psl-run-on-windows' | relative_url }}).
 We will also be using git to fetch some examples, but users without git can just use a browser to go to the repository and download it directly.